By: Nabeelah (fourth year, Biology, Psychology, Neuroscience & Behaviour)

 When you want to study alone:

-Mid-term season, exam season, lab reports and everything in between.
-There are times when your workload gets heavy, you’re learning a tough concept or you simply need a quiet place to focus and work.
-These are the perfect places for silence and a productive environment.
+Mid-term season, exam season, lab reports, and every in between, there are times when your workload gets heavy.
+You may be learning a tough concept or simply need a quiet place to focus and work.
+These are the perfect places for a silent and productive environment.

 Mills library is perfectly situated at the centre of campus.
 There are many great options in Mills to find a place to study, but when you really need to focus, look no further than the 6th floor.
 This section is a large and entirely quiet area perfect for intense focus.
-Generally, everyone is extra respectful of library rules.
+Generally, everyone tends to be respectful of the silent zone rules.

 Tip: When breaks are required there are food options nearby at MUSC.

-Thode’s basement offers quiet study and is generally slightly easier to find a private area due to its large size and less central location.
+The basement in Thode is another great silent study option, and it is generally easy to find a private area due to its large size and less central location on campus.

 Tip: It will be more convenient for those on or near the west side of campus.